cbrilliant20/Project-1/README.md

 ### MVP/PostMVP

 MVP
-- Use OpenWeather API for location based weather data
+- Use OpenWeather API for location based weather data.
+Data to be used outline in wireframe.
 - Leverage user inputted location field to retrieve desired weather information
 - Dynamic page styling based on current weather status